 Moments before an earthquake hits, one dog becomes agitated, almost frantic.
 Just before a severe storm arrives, another dog becomes troubled, although he and his owner are standing under sunny skies.

-Are pets clairvoyant?
+Are dogs clairvoyant?
 Although we may like to think they have some extra special sensory powers above and beyond the normal five senses, the facts speak against this.
 Dogs (and cats) do, however, have exceptionally acute senses.
 They can often pick up on physical events much more acutely than us.
 This gift appears to be extrasensory perception, but there is no reason to credit dogs with more than super-sensitivity of the five senses they already possess.

 Many thunderstorm-phobic dogs become agitated, or even overly anxious, some time before a storm actually arrives.
 For example, they may start to pace and pant on a perfectly clear, sunny day an hour or more before their owners notice darkening skies and realize that a storm is in the offing.
 Storm-sensitive dogs probably realize early that a storm is brewing because they hear it, smell it, perhaps even feel it, a long time before we know that there’s anything going on.

 Unlike humans, dogs can hear in the ultrasound frequency range, and can hear dog whistles that are silent to us.
 It is possible that thunderstorms are associated with sounds in the ultrasound range – as well as the characteristic low rumblings that probably include infrasounds – and that dogs detect these sounds from a distance while we hear nothing at all.